arvidn/libtorrent/docs/manual.rst

 	If the half (or more) of all upload slots are set as optimistic unchoke slots, this warning is issued.
 You probably want more regular (rate based) unchoke slots.

+too_high_disk_queue_limit
+	If the disk write queue ever grows larger than half of the cache size, this warning is posted.
+The disk write queue eats into the total disk cache and leaves very little left for the actual cache.
+This causes the disk cache to oscillate in evicting large portions of the cache before allowing peers to download any more, onto the disk write queue.
+Either lower ``max_queued_disk_bytes`` or increase ``cache_size``.

 state_changed_alert
 -------------------